stevenb919/s3-file-upload/README.md

 # S3 File Upload Test

 Uploads a file to S3 without any credentials, using IAM Role.
 Assumes that the EC2 instance has the correct IAM Role.

 1. Create a new IAM role with the following policy.
-Make sure to create a bucket with the same name or change the name here and in index.js.
+Make sure to create a bucket and change the name here and in index.js.

-    Policy to allow upload to a specific bucket
+    Policy to allow upload to a specific bucket:
     ```
     {
         "Version": "2012-10-17",